-• The District management continues with its plan that will assist in the budgeting process and also the direction for the entire District.
+• District management continues to work on the five-year forecast plan considering operational and infrastructure needs.
 Managers continue to look at infrastructure and equipment needs for the next five years and develop a strategy for these needs which can be incorporated into a blueprint for the District operations.
 The plan is ongoing and will help inform management and the Board about out-year operating budgets and capital outlay needs.
 Specific capital replacements and improvements will be included within each budget proposal as a component of the annual budget as well as the longer-term capital acquisition strategies.